timmo001/material-frontend-template/README.md

-# Admin Frontend
+# Material Frontend Template

-A frontend written using Next.js/React in TypeScript.
+A Frontend Template written using Material UI Next.js/React in TypeScript.